Introduction to Hadoop Components

-YARN was introduced in Hadoop 2.x, before that, Hadoop had a JobTracker for resource management.
+YARN was introduced in Hadoop 2.x; before that, Hadoop had a JobTracker for resource management.
 Job Tracker was the master, and it had a Task Tracker as the slave.
 Job Tracker was the one who used to take care of scheduling the jobs and allocating resources.
 Task Tracker used to take care of the Map and Reduce tasks, and the status was updated periodically to Job Tracker.
-With is a type of resource manager it had a scalability limit and concurrent execution of the studies was also had a limitation.
+With is a type of resource manager, it had a scalability limit, and concurrent execution of the studies has also had a limitation.
 These issues were addressed in YARN, and it took care of resource allocation and scheduling of jobs on a cluster.
-Executing a Map-Reduce job needs resources in a group, to get the resources allocated for the job YARN helps.
+Executing a Map-Reduce job needs resources in a group; to get the resources allocated for the job, YARN helps.
 YARN determines which job is done and which machine it is done.
 It has all the information of available cores and memory in the cluster; it tracks memory consumption.
 It interacts with the NameNode about the data where it resides to decide on the resource allocation.

 The Hadoop ecosystem is a cost-effective, scalable, and flexible way of working with such large datasets.
 Hadoop is a framework that uses a particular programming model, called MapReduce, for breaking up computation tasks into blocks that can be distributed around a cluster of commodity machines using the Hadoop Distributed Filesystem (HDFS).

 MapReduce is two different tasks Map and Reduce, Map precedes the Reducer Phase.
-As the name suggests, Map phase maps the data into key-value pairs, as we all know, Hadoop utilizes fundamental values for processing.
-Reducer phase is the phase where we have the actual logic to be implemented.
+As the name suggests, the Map phase maps the data into key-value pairs; as we all know, Hadoop utilizes fundamental values for processing.
+The reducer phase is the phase where we have the actual logic to be implemented.
 Apart from these two phases, it executes the shuffle and sort phase as well.

 Mapper: Mapper is the class where the input file is converted into keys and values pair for further processing.
 While reading the data, it is read in fundamental values only where the key is the bit offset, and the value is the entire record.